daverodriguez/promises-examples/readme.md

 ## Combining promises

-If you need to track a lot of asynchronous actions at once, you can use `Promise.all()` to combine lots of promises into one mega-Promise. to merge promises.
+If you need to track a lot of asynchronous actions at once, you can use `Promise.all()` to combine lots of promises into one mega-Promise.
 You can use this for things you might not expect, for example, preloading images.

 ```typescript
 namespace CombiningPromises {